-Palomar Institute of Cosmetology can give you in-depth training of the skills needed in the beauty industry.
-After you graduate, you should be ready to pass your licensing exam and launch a successful career in the beauty industry.

-Our 1,600-hour cosmetology program is designed to blend theory and hands-on training with valuable work experience on the salon floor.
-You’ll learn the fundamentals of hair care, skincare, and nail technology and gain a valuable foundation in business and ethics.

-Here’s what you’ll learn in the cosmetology program:

-(No. 5) Palomar Institute of Cosmetology can give you in-depth training of the skills needed in the beauty industry.
+Palomar Institute of Cosmetology can give you in-depth training on the skills needed in the beauty industry.
 After you graduate, you should be ready to pass your licensing exam and launch a successful career in the beauty industry.

 Our 1,600-hour cosmetology program is designed to blend theory and hands-on training with valuable work experience on the salon floor.
 You’ll learn the fundamentals of hair care, skincare, and nail technology and gain a valuable foundation in business and ethics.

 Here’s what you’ll learn in the cosmetology program: